 2) Check out “My Cash-Based Practice”, an e-book I wrote detailing my journey creating a successful cash-based practice step-by-step!

 I want to provide some planning advice for those considering or just beginning a cash-based practice in a non-direct access state.
 First, do not use practices in direct access states to determine your expected growth rate and scalability.
 Your practice’s growth may be slowed by these state laws and it’s important to know that going in.
 I mention this not to worry you, but simply to inform you.
-There are many successful cash-based practices in Texas, so it is possible to do well even without direct access.
+There are many successful cash-based practices in Texas, like my own physical therapy clinic in Austin, so it is possible to do well even without direct access.

 With that in mind, here a few strategies for helping your patients get referrals when they have called to start treatment but do not yet have a PT script:

 When I get prospective patients on the phone for the first time, I make it a point to ask them if they’ve already seen anyone for this issue and explain that physical therapy requires a referral in the state of Texas.
 If they haven’t seen a physician or if the patient is unwilling to make another office visit to get a referral, I point them to other potential referral sources.